Buttermilk Chocolate Chip Muffins – Soft and tender low fat muffins made with buttermilk and plenty of chocolate chips.

 - 1 teaspoon baking soda

 - 1 1/2 cups semi-sweet chocolate chips, divided

 - Preheat oven to 400º F. Prepare a 12 cup muffin tin with non-stick spray, or liners.
 Set aside.

 - In a bowl whisk together sugar, buttermilk, yogurt, oil, egg, and vanilla.

 - In a separate bowl whisk together wheat flour, all purpose flour, baking powder, baking soda, and salt.

-- Add the buttermilk mixture to the flour, and mix until just combined.
-Fold in the chocolate chips.
+- Add the buttermilk mixture to the flour, and mix until just combined, be careful not to over mix.

-- Cool for 5 minutes before removing to a wire rack to cool completely.
+- Remove from the oven and cool for 5 minutes before removing to a wire rack to cool completely.

 Serving Size12 Servings